sf-wdi-19-20/modules/w3_d1_2_apis_continued/README.md

 3. Use AJAX to call <a href="https://developer.spotify.com/web-api/search-item" target="_blank">Spotify's search endpoint</a> with the search keyword from the form.

-4. Parse the data you receive from Spotify, and use jQuery and Underscore templating to render that data in the view.
+4. Use jQuery and Underscore templating to render the data you receive from Spotify in the view.

-5. The data you show in the view should include the track name and artist name.
+5. The data you render in the view should include the track name and artist name.

 ### How to Get Started